alexanderluo666/Nebulance/README.md

 + First version is v1.0.0.
 + Each major version(refers to first digit) contains better features than previous one.
 + A subversion or a subrelease is indicated by the second digit, it contains minor features and upgrades.
-+ A bug-fix version is indicated by the third digit, it contains bug fixes, and might also be 'alpha', 'beta', which are not limited to numbers.
++ A bug-fix version is indicated by the third digit, it contains bug fixes, and might also contain 'alpha', 'beta' versions for minor but unstable or non-game related-content(README.md updates), which are not limited to numbers.

 ## Features
 + Choose multiple ships and fly around the beautiful man-made galaxy as a plane, explore and have fun!